cormullion/Thebes.jl/docs/src/basics.md

 ![point stars example](assets/figures/helix2stars.svg)

-The next, slightly more complicated, gfunction calculates the distance of the point from the origin, and then draws the circle with a radius that reflects this.
+But the next, slightly more complicated, gfunction calculates the distance of the 3D point from the 3D origin, and then draws the 2D circle with a 2D radius that reflects this.
 The function therefore requires both the original 3D point (in the first argument `p3`) and the second argument (in `p2`), its 2D projection.

 ```@example
 using Thebes, Luxor # hide
 Drawing(600, 300, "assets/figures/helix3.svg") #hide
 background("white") # hide
 origin() # hide
-axes3D()
+axes3D(100)

 helix = [Point3D(100cos(θ), 100sin(θ), 10θ) for θ in 0:π/24:4π]